Applicants Schools Enterprise Media About Find a course Apply

 Students may join the Australian Mathematical Society (AustMS) as student members before they graduate.

-The Bachelor of Science (Physics major) is currently seeking reaccreditation by the Australian Institute of Physics (AIP).
-Students will be able to become an associate member of the institute while studying, and a full member upon graduation.
+The Bachelor of Science (Physics major) is accredited by the Australian Institute of Physics (AIP).
+Students can become an associate member of the institute while studying, and a full member upon graduation.

-The Bachelor of Science (Statistics major) is currently seeking reaccreditation by the Statistical Society of Australia.
-Students will be able to become an associate member of the institute while studying, and a full member upon graduation.
+The Bachelor of Science (Statistics major) is accredited by the Statistical Society of Australia.
+Students are able to become an associate member of the institute while studying, and a full member upon graduation.

 Fees and charges